Faculty and Staff

 Mariana Vicéns

-Aidan Montessori School is delighted to welcome Mariana Vicéns as its new Director of Education and Head of Lower School.
 As a Montessori child, Mariana knew from an early age that her passion was working with children, helping others, and making a difference in the world.
 After graduating, she attended the University of Florida, where she got a bachelor's in Sociology and Latin American Studies.
 Mariana continued her education at The Universidad Interamericana de Puerto Rico earning a master’s degree in Special Education.
 During this time, she worked as a Teacher Assistant at a local Montessori school.
 Mariana returned to the United States for Montessori Training and graduated with a master’s degree in Montessori Education from the Washington Montessori Institute (AMI) at Loyola University Maryland.
 After 5 years of teaching at the Primary level, she decided to continue her education and received her Assistance to Infancy Diploma from The Montessori Institute in Denver Colorado.

-Mariana loves her Caribbean roots and incorporates the Puerto Rican rhythm, love, food, and language into her daily life andinteraction with her students and families.
+Mariana loves her Caribbean roots and incorporates the Puerto Rican rhythm, love, food, and language into her daily life and interaction with her students and families.
 With each passing day, the children inspire her to become a better person.
 In her spare time, Mariana enjoys doing outdoor activities, traveling, learning about other cultures, and spending time with her family and friends.

 John Worsham